Student Conduct Process

 The University President has delegated the responsibility for matters of student conduct to the Vice President for Student Affairs.
 In an atmosphere of mutual respect, this responsibility has traditionally been shared by members of the Butler community—students, faculty and administration alike.

 Unless specifically stipulated elsewhere in University policy, the Vice President for Student Affairs has designated the Dean of Students to serve as the primary staff member responsible for ensuring the conduct process is administered in a fair and equitable manner.
 “Vice President” in this section should be read as “Vice President or designee.”
-The Dean of Students has designated conduct officers to resolve reports of student misconduct through the process outlined in the Student Conduct System section of the Student Handbook.
+The Dean of Students has designated conduct officers to resolve reports of student misconduct through the process outlined in the Student Conduct Process section of the Student Handbook.

-Proposed changes in the student conduct system may be submitted to the Vice President for Student Affairs.
+Proposed changes in the student conduct process may be submitted to the Vice President for Student Affairs.
 The Vice President may consult with any University group affected by a change.
 Examples of University groups include, but are not limited to, the Appeals Board and student government association.

-The Butler University student conduct system consists of administrative conduct reviews both informal and formal for students and/or student organizations.
+The Butler University student conduct process consists of administrative conduct reviews both informal and formal for students and/or student organizations.
 Appeals of administrative decisions can be heard by the Appeals Board.
 At all levels, these proceedings are not to be construed as legalistic judicial trials, but care shall be taken to provide a fundamentally fair process for the review of a student’s conduct.
 Alleged violations of University rules and regulations may be brought to the attention of the Vice President or designee by any member of the University community and from external constituencies.

 When the Dean of Students or designee has reasonable cause to believe that a student’s presence poses 1) an actual or potential disruption to the University and/or, 2) a significant risk to the health, safety, or welfare of others or to property, the student may be temporarily suspended from the University or campus housing.
 “Dean of Students” in this section should be read as “Dean of Students or designee.”